X5DNA.com

 The Cometary Viral Plague

 Nearly everything in Dark Angel, including the cometary viral plague that was supposed to be the focus of the third season, is based on serious scientific possibilities.
 (A coming cometary viral plague was supposed to explain the real reason why Sandeman created Manticore, and especially why he created Max.)
 A documentary relating to the cometary viral hypothesis is shown on the Alien Infection DVD, available at the History Channel Store.
 This documentary makes a strong case that the 1918 influenza pandemic may have originated from a comet since it appeared simultaneously all over the planet, including isolated arctic communities, before the time of airline travel.
 This documentary is available on DVD, and is repeated occasionally on the History Channel.
+Whether the 1918 influenza pandemic had extraterrestrial origins is speculative.
+What is more likely is that it was quickly spread around the world by flying birds, and that the virus literally fell from the sky using that mode of transmission.

 (Incidentally, the 1918 influenza virus was one of the first organisms to be subject to the Jurassic Park scenario in reality.
 This virus was brought back from extinction by recovering RNA preserved in bodies of human victims buried in the arctic permafrost.
 At least two other microorganisms have been brought back from extinction by recovering DNA or RNA.)